Each Way Betting, When You Should Bet Each Way

 Betting on bad each way races is a profitable betting strategy.

-If you are struggling to make horse racing pay through your selection process then focussing on bad each way races is a good angle to make your betting pay.
+If you are struggling to make horse racing pay through your selection process then, focussing on bad each way races is a good angle to make your betting profitable.